Mu-Sigma/analysis-pipelines/README.md

 ## Complex pipelines and formula semantics

-In addition to simple linear, more complex pipelines can also be defined.
+In addition to simple linear pipelines, more complex pipelines can also be defined.
 There are cases when the outputs of previous functions in the pipeline, as inputs to arbitrary parameters of subsequent functions.

 The package defines certain *formula* semantics to accomplish this.
 We take the example of two simple user-defined functions, both which simply return the color of the graph, as well as the column on which the graph should be plotted, in order to illustrate how this works.